mataroa-blog/mataroa/README.md

 docker-compose up web
 ```

-If opting for the Docker case, `DATABASE_URL` in `.env` should be like this:
+If opting for the Docker case, `DATABASE_URL` in `.envrc` should be like this:

 ```sh
 DATABASE_URL=postgres://postgres:postgres@db:5432/postgres
 ```

 There is also the alternative of running just the database using Docker and
 the webserver without.
-In this case `.env` should be like this:
+In this case `.envrc` should be like this:

 ```sh
 DATABASE_URL=postgres://postgres:postgres@127.0.0.1:5432/postgres